The School of Architecture at the University of Texas - Austin offers two master’s-level programs and two doctoral-level programs:

 Students may combine their research on historical topics with a broad array of related subjects.
 As a major research university, the University of Texas at Austin offers a wide selection of electives, including courses in Art History, Classics, Cultural Geography, History, Anthropology, Museum Studies, African-American Studies, Latin American Studies, and Asian Studies.

-This specialization provides students with the tools and skills appropriate for planning in older sites and communities, especially where historic properties are present.
-Students are expected to take the four courses listed below, and to complete a preservation studio or thesis.
+This specialization provides students with the tools and skills for planning in settings with culturally-significant built environment and landscapes.
+Students are expected to take the HP courses listed below, to complete the MSCRP Practicum requirement with a Preservation/Planning Studio, and to complete the Thesis/PR requirement with a preservation planning project.
 Through the classes, students are exposed to social, political, environmental and economic issues in the identification and interpretation of cultural resources; historic preservation as an engine of economic and community development (e.g.: heritage tourism, Main Street programs, tax policies, housing rehabilitation); documentation and treatment of sites ranging in scale from individual structures to urban districts to cultural landscapes; the regulatory and legal environment at federal, state and local levels; and policy and design issues involved with the integration of new development within an existing built context.

-Coursework is supported by the rich stock of diverse natural and cultural resources found in Texas, especially in Austin and the Hill Country.
-Students also have numerous opportunities to engage in research or coursework in international settings, as exemplified by recent projects in Mexico, Bosnia, Italy, and the Crimea.
+Coursework is supported by the diverse cultural resources in Austin and in Texas.
+Students also have numerous opportunities to engage in research or coursework in international settings, as exemplified by recent projects in Mexico and France.
 Other resources available to students in the preservation program include the School's significant architectural documents collection, a materials library and conservation laboratory, and the close proximity of the State Historic Preservation Office: the Texas Historical Commission.
-Recent professional reports undertaken by MS CRP students seeking the specialization in historic preservation have included: the impact of the introduction of gambling on the historic downtowns of Natchez and Vicksburg, Mississippi; preservation as a tool for redevelopment of Big Spring, Texas; and preservation and heritage tourism in the silver cities of Mexico.

 Required Courses for the Specialization: